kitzberger/songs/Count Me In.md

 	Am C G G
 	oh when the would finally turns against you and all the people you know
-	won't talk to you and keep crawling instead
+	won't talk to you and start growling instead
 	Am G C
 	i hope you remember then